simit-lang/simit/apps/springs/README.md

-Point the example's to simit like so:
+Point the cmake build system to Simit like so:

     export SIMIT_INCLUDE_DIR=<path to simit src dir>
     export SIMIT_LIBRARY_DIR=<path to simit lib dir>